aadarshsable/Darsh-s_Notes/101/BIO101/The Chemical Basis of Life/Membrane Structure and Function.md

 Similarly, Fluidity increases with increase in Temperature

 #### Cholesterol (buffer)
-Cholesterol inserts itself between the phospholipids At Low Temperature, due to insertion of cholesterol the distance between the Phospholipids increases thus Fluidity increases.
+Cholesterol inserts itself between the phospholipids through Transmembrane Proteins At Low Temperature, due to insertion of cholesterol the distance between the Phospholipids increases thus Fluidity increases.
 At High Temperature, insertion of cholesterol brings the phospholipids close together as they were already far apart, which decreases the Fluidity

 #### Saturated and Unsatured FattyAcids
 Satured Fattyacids decreases the Fluidity while Unsatured fattyacids increases the Fluidity